-Restricted cash consists cash and investments held under indenture agreements or restricted for programs.
-Northern Inyo Healthcare District
+Restricted cash consists of cash and investments held under indenture agreements or restricted for programs.

 Patient Receivables

 Patient receivables are uncollateralized customer and third-party payor obligations.
 The District does not charge interest on unpaid patient receivables.
 Payments of patient receivables are allocated to the specific claims identified on the remittance advice or, if unspecified, are applied to the earliest unpaid claim.